Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 “We don’t rise to the level of our expectations.
 We fall to the level of our training.”—Archilochus

-If you’re able to recite all the rules and score sky-high three months before the exam, why the hell are you even studying?
+If you’re able to recite all the rules and score sky-high three months before the exam, why the hell are you even studying (let alone early)?
 You have nowhere to go but down.
 It’s like trying to be in your 40s while you’re in your 20s.
-It doesn’t work very well.
+Act according to your season.

-So if you’re stressing over not improving at all for the first several weeks, that’s fine!
+If you’re stressing over not improving much for the first several weeks, your efforts are not wasted.
+The bamboo shoots up overnight.
 Keep watering the bamboo.
-Your efforts are not wasted by watering the bamboo every day.
-The bamboo shoots up overnight all at once.
-(This is one of the mental shifts you’ll learn in Mental Engines, my mini-course on organizing your mental and emotional state for the bar exam.)
+(This is one of the mental shifts you learn in Mental Engines, my mini-course on organizing your mental and emotional state for the bar exam.)

 My suggested schedules (in Passer’s Playbook 2.0) have a final review period that lasts 1-2 weeks.
 This is where you consolidate and check that you understand the material.
-Before that, you’re slowly building up the foundation, making sure that you’re understanding and remembering the issues and rules, and that you can answer essays, MBE questions, and PTs within the allotted time.
+Before that happens, you’re slowly building up the foundation, making sure that you’re understanding and remembering the issues and rules, and that you can answer essays, MBE questions, and PTs within the allotted time.
+A house without a strong foundation will be vulnerable to earthquakes.

 “Backloading the work” could look like this:

-- Focusing more on practical application near the end instead of focusing too much on reviewing and memorizing outlines, notes, or lectures.
+- Focusing more on practical application near the end, instead of focusing too much on reviewing and memorizing outlines, notes, or lectures.
 In contrast, you can do more passive work earlier in prep.
+It’s not “give up all outlines; practice only” or “give up all practice; memorize only.”
 It’s a sliding scale.

 - Focusing more on highly tested areas (not predictions) near the end.
-Use the Tripod Approach to triage key portions of the exam.
+Reviewing several essays per subject gives you an intuition of which issues and rules are tested often.
+Using the Tripod Approach to triage key portions of the exam.

 - Asking people around you to give you time and space near the end.

-The goal is to hit minimal competence near the end of your studies (about 1-2 weeks before the exam), not as soon as possible.
+Remember, with the ramping-up approach, the goal is to hit minimal competence near the end of your studies (about 1-2 weeks before the exam), not as soon as possible.
+Otherwise, you may be tempted to rush, risk juggling your attention in too many places, or do things you’re not prepared for.

 Yes, you still want to be improving exponentially like the graph shows, but you don’t want to be putting in the same kind of work constantly.
 In earlier phases, prepare for the later phases; prepare to prepare.
 Change what you’re doing over time.
 What got you here won’t get you there.

+So that’s HOW to study early (and end strong).
 Now, is this even right for you?
-Should you start bar prepping early?
+SHOULD you start bar prepping early?

 Two scenarios and two ways to approach early bar prep ahead of the next exam (and when not to study early)

-There are a couple of ways you could approach studying early for the bar exam.
+Depending on your situation, there are different ways you could approach studying early for the bar exam.
 It depends on how much time you actually have and comfortable you are with the material.

-If you’re studying early because you don’t have time: Perhaps while you’re working full time and are using nights, mornings, and weekends to prepare for the bar exam.
+You’re studying early because you don’t have time: For example, you’re working full time and are using nights, mornings, and weekends to prepare for the bar exam.

-In this case, you could focus on learning just the highly tested areas by mastering past exam questions and becoming an expert on just those areas (and not the more extraneous topics).
+In this case, you could focus on learning the highly tested areas.
+For example, let these highly tested MBE areas guide you.
+Master past exam essay questions and become an expert on issues that come up often (and less so on the more extraneous topics).

-For example, do a quick review of the material before spending most of your time solving past questions, then review the material.
+Do a quick review of the material before spending most of your time solving past questions, and then review your work.
 You’re learning by example, not by theory.
 Memorization is baked into this, so you don’t need to stare at outlines.

 Knowing how to use a rule is different from memorizing a rule.
 This approach of focusing on “how to use” generally gives you a fair shot at doing well, whether you’re studying full time or not.

-This is a more practical approach that will involve diving into questions sooner, and less trying to memorize entire outlines (although this will help too).
-This is the 80/20 approach.
+This is a more practical 80/20 approach that will involve diving into questions sooner, and less trying to memorize entire outlines (although this will help too if you can fit it in).
 This may be suitable for you if you have full-time work or family obligations where you only have a few hours every day.

-If you’re studying early because you need the time: Maybe it’s been a while since you’ve touched bar prep, or you’re a foreign-trained attorney who isn’t familiar with the American legal system.
+You’re studying early because you need the time: Maybe it’s been a while since you’ve touched bar prep, or you’re a foreign-trained attorney who isn’t quite yet familiar with the American legal system.

 The concern with this is burnout.
 Since there’s a lot to cover and you’ll need more time, you’ll need to spend more days and months than the typical fresh grad.
 But again, I don’t recommend spending more than 4-5 months on bar prep, and I recommend using the off season (before most bar takers prepare two months from the bar exam) to take it easier and then ramping it up as you approach the exam.